Founder’s Day Weekend Celebrates Legacy, Leadership, and 150 Years of Girls' Education

 Ann V. Klotz ’78

 During her remarks, Ms. Klotz, now in her 15th year as head of The Laurel School in Shaker Heights, Ohio, recounted the story of Agnes Irwin, as well as her own years as a “lifer” at AIS and the impact of her time here.
 “An Agnes Irwin education has never been limited to a girl’s college acceptance,” she noted.
 “It is a way of thinking and being that spools out, conferring benefit throughout its graduates’ lives.”
 Ms. Klotz encouraged the community to continue building on the strong foundation that Agnes Irwin established.
-“Agnes Irwin’s pulse is thrumming through us all, inspiring us to learn, to lead, and to leave a legacy.”
+“Agnes Irwin’s pulse is thrumming through us all, inspiring us to learn, to lead, and to live a legacy.”

 Before closing the ceremony with the singing of the alma mater, Dr. Hill took the stage, reflecting on Miss Agnes Irwin’s commitment to girls’ empowerment and education, as well as the powerful heritage and mission that the school continues to draw on.
 “This is a time … to think imaginatively and courageously, tapping into the collective wisdom of our community — a community that has been a source of strength for our students and alumnae,” she said.
 Dr. Hill also challenged faculty, staff, parents, and students to “embrace your inner Agnes — to think boldly and creatively as we work towards The Agnes Irwin School that is yet to be.”